Country of Origin

 Review component retail: $25'000/pr

 Complete bandwidth on a foot².
-That's been the ambition of Zu's Definition since my 2005 review of the Mk1.5 conducted in Taos, New Mexico.
-Aside from the now signature MTM array of the equally signature 10.3" whizzer-cone widebanders, the first purely passive Definition sported four 10" rear-firing woofers in a cab about up to the elbow so no taller than the Zu Druid to the right of our chrome-domed model.
+That's been the ambition of Zu's Definition since my 2005 review of the Mk1.5 whilst living in the high desert of Taos, New Mexico.
+Aside from the now signature MTM array of the equally signature 10.3" whizzer-cone widebanders, the first purely passive Definition sported four 10" rear-firing woofers in a cab about up to the elbow so no taller than the Zu Druid.

 The only 'print' review I found on Definition 6 is by ex contributor Michael Lavorgna.
 He loved it so much as to award it his Favorite distinction shown in the above banner.
 Such solitary coverage seemed a peculiar state of affairs for Zu's flagship speaker.
 If Sean Casey had a set in Europe, perhaps I could reload?
 "We would love for you to give them a go.
 We don't have a set in the EU.
 Let me know what colour is interesting and we'll get a set built."